robertohuertasm/cluster-node-api/README.md

 We have 3 separated layers:

 1. Infrastructure: Responsible for the data storage, authorization middleware and api controllers.
-2. Application: Responsible for the business logic.
+2. Application: Responsible for orchestration logic.
-3. Domain: Responsible for the high level data object that we use.
+3. Domain: Responsible for the high level data objects that we use.

 The direction of coupling goes from 1 to 3.

 In order to maintain the loose coupling, we're leveraging [traits](https://doc.rust-lang.org/book/ch10-02-traits.html) to define the interface between the different layers.